|LEO BURNETT Riyadh, SAUDI ARABIA

 And the more they spend time with their inherited furniture, the more it grows on them and the less they feel the need to change it.

-Tell the jury about the photography.
-Do not name the photographer.
+Tell the jury about the art direction.

 We used them to promote a 70% sale without using a single IKEA product or a discount icon.